tosinfletcher/cicd-pipeline-aws-terraform-eks-fargate-train-schedule-auto-deployment/README.md

 5. Manually Perform the first build

+6. When the build successfully completes, copy the Application Load Balancer address outputted to the screen and create a CNAME record where

+            Host: train-schedule
+            Value: k8s-default-trainsch-**********.us-east-1.elb.amazonaws.com

+7. NOTE:

-6. When changes are made and pushed back to the repository, Jenkins will perform the required CI/CD.
+            When changes are made and pushed back to the repository, Jenkins will perform the required CI/CD.